AgenoDrei/AgenoDrei.github.io/CONTRIBUTING.md

 # Contributing to al-folio

-Thank you for considering contributing to al-folio!
+Thank you for considering contributing to al-folio!!

 ## Pull Requests